jatkin-wasti/VPC-notes/README.md

 etc (out), to be able to receive requests from the public subnet to mongod port, allow ephemeral ports to respond to db requests, and allow ephemeral in from public subnet
+- Set up inbound rule for port 27017 from the public subnet IP, and ephemeral ports also from the public subnet IP
+- Set up outbound rules to allow port 80 and 443 for everyone, as well as the ephemeral ports (1024-65535) for the public subnets IP

 ## Creating EC2 instances in our Subnets
 - Create an instance like normal